How to Get Hidden Field Value in jQuery?

 See, we just replace the name selector with the type attribute selector and get the value of it using val() method.

-It’s not compulsory that the type will be hidden, it could any other like text, search, checkbox, radio, address, tel, number, etc.
+It’s not compulsory that the type will be hidden, it could be any other like text, search, checkbox, radio, address, tel, number, etc.

 Get Hidden Field Value By Custom Attribute In jQuery